issp-center-dev/Komega/doc/software/en/shiftk_format_en.rst

 Right hand side vector is contained.

-Examle of the "InVec" file:
+Example of the "InVec" file:

 ::